EatChipsAndDice/Polychrome/content/_locations/alamar.md

 ![Monument to Loyal Iggdrill](/assets/images/loyal-iggdrill.jpg)

-Alamar is also the spiritual heartland of the Marian people, centering around the worship of Ecadia, the revered Goddess of the Sea and Mothers.
+Alamar is also the spiritual heartland of the Marian people, centering around the worship of [Ecadia](/gods/ecadia), the revered Goddess of the Sea and Mothers.
 This religious devotion permeates every aspect of life in Alamar, from the grand ceremonies at the Grand Basilica of the Sea Mother to the daily prayers of its citizens.

 ![Ratside](/assets/images/ratside.jpg)

 The city is a place of stark contrasts.
-Ratside, the poorest quarter of Alamar, is a stark reminder of the city's inequalities.
+The [Port of Lost Sons](/locations/port-of-lost-sons), Alamar's bustling heart, pulses with the ceaseless rhythm of maritime trade and adventure.
+[Ratside](/locations/ratside), the poorest quarter of Alamar, is a stark reminder of the city's inequalities.
 It is home to Alamar's surplus sons and known for its harsh living conditions, standing in sharp contrast to the city's wealthier areas such as Rosebush Boulevard and Nitos-On-Sea, which are the epitome of luxury and affluence.